From Seed to Bloom: Your Guide for Growing Sweet Peas from Seed

 With their bright colors and sweet scent, sweet peas make a great addition to any flower arrangement.

-Various colors and mixes are available when growing your sweet peas from seed.
-The biggest challenge will be deciding which sweet pea plants you will grow in your garden yearly.
+Growing sweet peas from seed offers various colors and mixes.
+The biggest challenge is deciding which sweet pea plants to grow in your garden yearly.

-I have planted 23 varieties since starting my cut flower garden several years ago and have loved every single one.
+Since starting my cut flower garden several years ago, I have planted 23 varieties and have loved every single one.

 how to grow and care for sweet peas: fuchsia blooms

-Annual sweet peas have the most amazing and sweet fragrance.
-This is one of those times when I wish there were such a thing as a “scratch and sniff” blog post where you could take in the most incredible fragrance from these beautiful blooms.
+Annual sweet peas have the most amazing, sweet fragrance.
+This is one of those times when I wish there were such a thing as a “scratch and sniff” blog post where you could take in the incredible fragrance of these beautiful blooms.

 The open-pollinated heirloom varieties are best known for their sweet fragrance.